pycom/pycom-documentation/content/tutorials/basic/sleep.md

 >Note: `pybytes.deepsleep()` is fundamentally the same function as `machine.deepsleep()`, but will gracefully stop the pybytes platform functionality.

->Note: Using `machine.deepsleep()` will also stop the USB connection.
+>Note: Using `deepsleep()` will also stop the USB connection.
 Be wary of that when trying to upload new code to the device!

 For the Pysense, Pytrack and Pyscan expansionboards, an additional sleep function is available.
 You can find out more about that [here](/tutorials/expansionboards/sleep/)